 - Fileless Malware: Malware can execute in-memory processes to avoid detection by software scanning just files.

-The purpose of this software is identifying, blocking and isolating malicious and intrusive applications to protect legitimate software and data from damage.
+The purpose of this software is to identify, block and isolate malicious and intrusive applications to protect legitimate software and data from damage.
 To offer defense from spyware, adware and malware, additional security technology is necessary as well.
 Cybercrime tactics can potentially do significant damage to the reputation and internal processes of the company.
 By itself, this software does not provide an adequate defense.
-EDR or Endpoint Detection and Response monitors and responds continually to minimize cyber threats.
+EDR or Endpoint Detection and Response monitors and response continually to minimize cyber threats.

 What is EDR?